Our Group was featured in the Autumn 2016 Newsletter of the Suffolk Local History Council.

 Another ... project involved a poem, written in pencil, by Percy Callear, a WWI soldier who survived the war.
 It was written from the Nasrieh Military Hospital in Cairo in 1915.
 Jesse Sylvester, the grandmother of Bill Sylvester (the current custodian of the poem), was the wife of a local GP and she was leader of Leiston-cum-Sizewell Urban District Council (as it then was) three times.
 John Peters, one of our committee members, was pleased to be able to fill in the gaps in the family tree for Bill.
 Ultimately, Bill tracked down a son of Callear's daughter who now lives in France, and the poem has been restored to Percy Callear's descendants.

 The group formed in April 2008 with 10 members and by September of that year the numbers had risen to 22.
 There was a gradual increase year on year so that by the time Roger Baskett took over the role of Membership Secretary at the AGM of 2013, the membership then totalled 43.
-Two years later this stood at 58, but 2015 saw a dramatic rise and he finished the year with 82 paid-up members.
+Two years later this stood at 58, but 2015 saw a dramatic rise and we finished the year with 82 paid-up members.
 The reason for this was mainly due to moving our monthly evening meetings to Leiston (where attendances doubled) and visitors were encouraged to join.
-[Late in 2018, current membership is just shy of 100.]
+[In 2019, membership touched 100.]

 Annual membership fees are £10 for Household Membership and £6 for Individual.
 This includes receiving the quarterly Newsletter and reduced entry to our monthly talks.

 Contributors to this piece: Maggie Strutt, Di Mann, Angela Skelcher, John Last, Roger Baskett in Autumn 2016.